 Heinz College CIO Institute Alumni Scholarships

-Students who have completed CMU’s CISO Executive Education and Certification Program or the CIO Institute’s Certificate Program are eligible for an MSIT tuition discount (Heinz College CIOI/CISO Alumni Scholarship) equal to any tuition that had been paid to complete the CIOI or CISO certificate by the individual student or their sponsor/employer/etc. Any money paid to complete the certificate would be matched with a tuition discount from MSIT (reducing the cost to complete the MSIT degree).
+Students who have completed CMU’s CISO Executive Education and Certification Program and/ or the CIO Institute’s Certificate Program are eligible for an MSIT tuition discount (Heinz College CIOI/CISO Alumni Scholarship) equal to any tuition that had been paid (up to $40,000) to complete the CIOI or CISO certificate by the individual student or their sponsor/employer/etc. Any money paid to complete the certificate would be matched with a tuition discount from MSIT (reducing the cost to complete the MSIT degree, up to $40,000).
 In order to be considered, applicants to the MSIT program should indicate their enrollment status with CIOI or CISO on the Application for Admission.